galminyana/LKM/006-ProcessInfo_03/README.md

 ```c
 struct file __rcu *exe_file;		//<- Struct to store information about the binary file
 ```
+If this struct pointer value is NULL, can be because the task does not have a path

 ### `linux/fs.h` -> `struct_file`
 ---